iLVL-Key/FFXI/addons/Bars/readme.md

 - Focus Target Override.
   - Designate the current cursor target as a Focus Target taking priority over the Auto Focus Target list.
   - Focus will persist until subject moves out of range, dies, or is disabled manually.
+- Display Debuffs on Monsters.
+  - Shows the tiers of the debuffs (Frazzle 3, Dia 4, Slow 2, etc.)
+  - Will show a best guess timer for each.
+  - Removes the icon only when the debuff is known to be removed/off (ie Benediction or "wears off" message), otherwise displays "??" if unsure.
+- Display Monster levels.
 - Display the Index or Hex number for targets.
   - Useful for NM placeholder camping, or designating a specific mob for others to target.
 - Display distance to target.